-- Beef Goulash – Served as a soup or inside bread.
+- Beef Goulash – Served as a soup or inside the bread.

 - Túró Rudi- An interesting combination of a sweet ricotta cheese filled chocolate bar.
 It is found in the Yoghurt section of a grocery store.

 - Kürtőskalács The English name?
 A chimney cake.
 A cylinder dough cooked over a charcoal fire and then covered in cinnamon sugar and optional Nutella, nuts, caramel inside…..o.m.goodness wasn’t this delicious.
-A never ending donut basically.
+A never-ending doughnut basically.

 - Chicken Paprika – Chicken in a creamy paprika sauce often served with (surprise!) sour cream and accompanied with pasta or rice.

 - Somlói Galuska (Somloi trifle) – A dessert made of three different types of sponge cake (plain, walnut, and chocolate), raisins, and walnuts, drizzled with dark chocolate rum sauce and topped with cream.
 Another famous Hungarian dessert often served after your 2-course meal!